 We have just seen that societies are only different combinations of one and the same original society.
 But the same element can only combine with others, and the combinations deriving from it can in their turn only do so in a limited number of ways.
 This is particularly the case when the constituent elements are very few, as with social segments.
 The scale of possible combinations is therefore finite, and consequently most of them, at the very least, must replicate themselves.
 Hence social species exist.
 Moreover, although it is still possible for certain of these combinations to occur only once, this does not prevent their being a species.
-Only we can say that in cases of this kind the species is made up of one individual entity.
+Only we can say that in cases of this kind the species is made up of one individual entity.9 varied combinations of the same anatomical unity.

-Thus there are social species for the same reason as there are biological ones.
-The latter are due to the fact that the organisms are only varied combinations of the same anatomical unity.
 However, from this viewpoint, there is a great difference between the two domains.
 With animals, a special factor, that of reproduction, imparts to specific characteristics a force of resistance that is lacking elsewhere.
 These specific characteristics, because they are common to a whole line of ancestors, are much more strongly rooted in the organism.
 They are therefore not easily whittled away by the action of particular individual environments but remain consistently uniform in spite of the diverse external circumstances.
 An inner force perpetuates them despite countervailing factors in favour of variation which may come from outside.
 This force is that of hereditary habits.
 This is why biological characteristics are clearly defined and can be precisely determined.
 In the social kingdom this internal force does not exist.
 Characteristics cannot be reinforced by the succeeding generation because they last only for a generation.
-In fact as a rule the societies that are produced are of a different species from those which generated them, because the latter, by combining, give rise to an entirely fresh organisational pattern.
-Only the act of colonisation is comparable to reproduction by germination; even so, for the comparison to be exact, the group of colonisers should not mix with some other society of a different species or variety.
+This is because as a rule the societies that are produced are of a different species from those which generated them, because the latter, by combining, give rise to an entirely fresh organizational pattern.
+Only the act of colonization is comparable to reproduction by germination; even so, for the comparison to be exact, the group of colonizers should not mix with some other society of a different species or variety.
 The distinctive attributes of the species do not therefore receive reinforcement from heredity to enable them to resist individual variations.
 But they are modified and take on countless nuances through the action of circumstances.
 Thus, in seeking out these attributes, once all the variants which conceal them have been peeled away, we are often left with a rather indeterminate residue.
-This indeterminate state is naturally increased the greater the complexity of the characteristics, for the more complex a thing, the more the possible number of combinations which can be formed by its constituent parts.
-The end result is that the specific type, beyond the most general and simple characteristics, is not so clearly delineated as in biology.